IBM/secure-and-personalize-your-app-using-appid/README.md

     # this route will be used by AppID for callback URL, so lets update deployment config before accessing the application
     $ oc set env dc/<your-app-name> APPLICATION_URL=http://<your-application-route>

-   Make a note of this Front End Service application URL.
+   Make a note of the service URL.
 This is needed in next step.

-   ***Update Callback URL in App ID***
+   ##### 4.2.3.3 Update Callback URL in App ID

    Go to `IBM Cloud dashboard -> Services -> <your AppID service> -> Manage Authentication`.